 - Persons receiving Supplemental Security Income (SSI) from the Social Security Administration are automatically eligible for Medicaid in Alabama.
 Children born to mothers receiving SSI payments may be eligible for Medicaid until they reach one year of age.
-After the child's first birthday, Medicaid will make a determination as to whether the child qualifies for another Medicaid program. - Persons approved for "Medicaid for Low Income Families" through the Department of Human Resources are eligible for Medicaid.
+After the child's first birthday, Medicaid will make a determination as to whether the child qualifies for another Medicaid program. - Persons approved for "Medicaid for Low Income Families" (MLIF) through the Department of Human Resources are eligible for Medicaid.
 Low-income families may apply for cash assistance, Medicaid, or both through the Department of Human Resources.
-Medicaid may be approved if the children are deprived of parental support due to absence, divorce, separation, death, or unemployment of

-- the primary wage earner.
+Medicaid may be approved if the children are deprived of parental support due to absence, divorce, separation, death, or unemployment of the primary wage earner.
 Also, foster children under custody of the state may be eligible for Medicaid. - Pregnant women and children under six years of age with family income which does not exceed 133% of the federal poverty level are covered by Medicaid.
 Also covered are children up to age 19 who live in families with family income at or below the federal poverty level.
-Medicaid eligibility workers in county health departments, federally qualified health centers, hospitals, and clinics determine their eligibility through a program called SOBRA Medicaid. - Persons who are residents of medical institutions (nursing homes, hospitals, or facilities for the mentally retarded) for a period of 30 continuous days and meet very specific income, resource and medical criteria may be Medicaid eligible.
+Medicaid eligibility workers in county health departments, federally qualified health centers, hospitals, and clinics determine their eligibility through a program called SOBRA Medicaid.
+Once children under 19 years of age are determined eligible for Medicaid through any program, they receive twelve months of continuous eligibility without regard to changes in income or family situation as long as they live in Alabama. - Persons who are residents of medical institutions (nursing homes, hospitals, or facilities for the mentally retarded) for a period of 30 continuous days and meet very specific income, resource and medical criteria may be Medicaid eligible.
 Persons who require institutional care but prefer to live at home may be approved for a Home and Community Based Service Waiver and be Medicaid eligible.
 Medicaid District Offices determine eligibility for persons in these eligibility groups. - Qualified Medicare Beneficiaries (QMBs) have low income.
 Persons in this group may be eligible to have their Medicare premiums, deductibles, and coinsurance paid by Medicaid.
 Medicaid District Offices determine eligibility for QMBs. - Specified Low-income Medicare Beneficiaries (SLMBs) and Qualifying Individuals-1 (QI-1) have low income above the QMB limit.
 Persons in this group may be eligible to have their Medicare Part B premiums paid by Medicaid.
 Medicaid District Offices determine eligibility for these programs. - The Qualifying Individual-2 (QI-2) program assists with a small portion of the Medicare premium for people with incomes below 175% of the federal poverty level.
 This program has limited funds and is provided on a first come first served basis.
 Medicaid District Offices determine eligibility for the QI-2 program. - Qualified Disabled Working Individuals (QDWIs) are individuals who have limited income and resources and who have lost disability insurance benefits because of earnings and who are also entitled to enroll for Medicare Part A. Medicaid will pay their Medicare Part A premiums.
 Medicaid Central Office determines eligibility for QDWIs. - Disabled widows and widowers between ages 50 and 64 who are not eligible for Medicare Part A and who have lost SSI because of receiving widows/widowers benefits from Social Security can qualify for Medicaid.
 Medicaid District Offices determine eligibility for this group.